nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 {% endhighlight %}
 </div>

 Jscsrc has a really convenient "preset" option where many popular linting rule sets are pre-defined.
-You can look at the presets on the jscs readme, given above.
+You can look at the presets on the JSCS readme, given above.

-Now, you should have jscs linting up and running.
+Now, you should have JSCS linting up and running.
 Let's test if it is working.
 If you open a javascript document in Sublime, you should see faint yellow boxes that surround linting errors.
 Error messages will appear at the bottom of the Sublime window.
 A common linting error for airbnb is spaces around parenthesis (so "function(){" will throw a warning that you need spaces).
 Here is an example:

 ![JSCS warning]({{ site.url }}/images/linter-error.png){: .two-image-across}
 ![JSCS warning]({{ site.url }}/images/linter-message.png)

 This is cool, but the airbnb style guidelines does not check for things like unused variables.
 To enable this ability, you need jsHint, which is another linting tool.

 ## jsHint